JetBrains/kotlin-web-site/docs/topics/js/js-external-declarations-with-dukat.md

 provided via the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository.
 In this case, make sure you add `npm` dependencies for both `your-package` and `@types/your-package` (with `generateExternals = true`).

-You can use the flag `kotlin.js.generate.externals` in your `gradle.properties` file to set the generator's behavior for all npm dependencies simultaneously.
-As usual, individual explicit settings take precedence over this general flag.
+You can use the option `kotlin.js.generate.externals` in your `gradle.properties` file to set the generator's behavior for all npm dependencies simultaneously.
+As usual, individual explicit settings take precedence over this general option.

 ## Manually generate external declarations via Gradle task